Etskh/card-creator/README.md

   {+} is the button to create a new project
 - new project page has text-box for project name and save!
 - `[ Project Name     -black-             {gear} ][ {list} {+} ]`
-  `{list} show a list of all projects that user owns
+  `{list}` show a list of all projects that user owns
 - if user has no projects, {list} doesn't show up
 - project list page has names of all projects to go to their page

-## MILESTONE 7
-### Art on Card
-- allow file uploads as hashed jpgs
-- as an extra piece of data for each card: have unique art
-- this can be uploaded from the card data entry area
-- there are checks for size to make sure it's not too big, or small
-- `{art}` puts the image in the field with pos:abs, w/h:100%

-## MILESTONE 8
-### Users
-- if not logged in, show log-in screen to log-in
-- upon login, go to project list
-- add button to bar at top for user page
-- `[ Project Name            {gear} ][ {list} {+} {user} ]`
-  where `{user}` will go to user settings
-- user settings has a name field for the user

 ## MILESTONE 9
 ### Symbols, Tags, and Advanced Patterns
-- can create symbols that have an image and a name
+- can create symbols at the project level that have an image and a name
 - can rename symbols
 - can delete symbols
 - create a symbol group which serves as a folder for symbols